Cottam power stations: Construction

 Work was begun in April 1964 on the site of Mickleholme Farm by the Central Electricity Generating Board Midlands Project Group from Bournville.
 Mickleholme Farm laid between the precipitators and the cooling towers.
 The modernist architects for the buildings on site were the Nottingham practice of Yorke Rosenberg Mardall.
 Extensive use was made of 'Cottam Amber' coloured cladding around the boiler and turbine house, 'emphasising its functional grandeur at the heart of the complex'.
 The English architectural critic Reyner Banham dubbed the office block as 'over-wrought and made gratuitously rhetorical'.

 The main contractor for the construction of the 2,000 MW power station was Balfour Beatty.
 The coal plant was supplied by the New Conveyor Company of Smethwick.
 John Thompson boilers supply steam to English Electric 500 MW steam turbines.
 The maximum continuous rating of each boiler is 2,400 lb/sq.in and 568 °C at the superheater.
 The power station opened in 1968 when owned by the Central Electricity Generating Board.

-The ground level before construction varied between 3.35m and 5.18m (11 and 17 ft) ordnance datum (O.D.)
+The ground level before construction varied between 3.35 m and 5.18 m (11 and 17 ft) ordnance datum (O.D.)
 In order to provide adequate protection against flooding, the area in which the main building is constructed was raised to 7.92m (26 ft) ordnance datum by filling from borrow pits on site, but the coal store and cooling tower area remain at the original level of 4.87m (16 ft) ordnance datum.
 The nature of the sub-soil was investigated by trial bores and found to be good load bearing marl at depths between 4.26m and 12.19m (14 and 40 ft) below the existing ground level and overlain by sand and gravel strata on top of which lay clay or silt and top soil.

-The main building is 209.39m (687 ft) long by 124.35m (408 ft) wide and houses four 500 MW boiler-turbine units.
-The height of the boiler house is 65.22m (214 ft) and turbine house 34.44m (113 ft).
-The building is of steel construction with blockwork up to 10.66m (35 ft), above which there is a light-weight corrugated sheet cladding and windows.
+The main building was 209.39 m (687 ft) long by 124.35 m (408 ft) wide and housed four 500 MW boiler-turbine units.
+The height of the boiler house was 65.22 m (214 ft) and turbine house 34.44 m (113 ft).
+The building was of steel construction with blockwork up to 10.66m (35 ft), above which there was a light-weight corrugated sheet cladding and windows.

-An interesting feature of the construction of this building was the way in which the civil and steel erection work was phased.
 By completing the pile caps on units 1 and 2, the steel erection work was able to progress, while pile caps and flooring were completed on units 3 and 4.
 This enabled the steel work to be erected on units 3 and 4 from finished floor level while the flooring was being completed on units 1 and 2.
 This reduced the time taken to construct the main building.

 Within the boiler house and between boilers 2 and 3, an escalator was erected which in several stages extended to the boiler drum level to assist with the movement of men and materials.